You are located in service: RWTH-E-Mail

 Set the hash algorithm and encryption algorithm:

-• Tick the two boxes setting the default cryptography formats
+• Check the two boxes in the Cryptography Format field

 • Select the hash algorithm SHA256